 A student’s “functional curriculum” addresses functional skills for independent living, through developmentally appropriate goals and activities.

-Addresses functional skills for independent living, through developmentally appropriate goals and activities that offer opportunities to practice such skills.
+Addresses functional skills for independent living, through developmentally appropriate goals and activities that practice such skills.

 Tips, recipes & instructions for choosing appropriate holiday projects for students who are visually impaired.

-This tutorial looks at positioning and other best practices to increase access to technology for multiple disabilities students during classroom activities.
+This tutorial looks at positioning to increase access to technology for multiple disabilities students during classroom activities.